 Mapping Typography Tokens to CSS Clamp Functions

 Establishing fluid typography requires precise alignment between design tokens and modern CSS viewport calculations.
-When migrating from static breakpoint values to responsive clamp() functions, engineering teams must first audit their existing Design System Token Fundamentals & Naming Conventions to guarantee semantic consistency across repositories.
+When migrating from static breakpoint values to responsive clamp() functions, engineering teams must first audit their existing Token Fundamentals & Naming Conventions to guarantee semantic consistency across repositories.
 The core implementation challenge lies in translating discrete design values into mathematical min, preferred, and max parameters without introducing layout shift.
-By anchoring your fluid calculations to a standardized Typography Scale Systems, you maintain strict visual hierarchy while enabling native browser interpolation.
 This blueprint details exact mapping formulas, automated CI validation workflows, and phased migration patterns to ensure production stability.

 Mathematical Mapping Formula